criped/mud-chat/README.md

 It is placed on `src/main/consumers/mud.py`

 ### Users
-`src/main/contrib/mud_auth` contains Django models to store and handle user-related features.
+`src/contrib/mud_auth` contains Django models to store and handle user-related features.

 ### World
-`src/main/world` contains Django models to store and handle world-related features like rooms and their exits.
+`src/world` contains Django models to store and handle world-related features like rooms and their exits.
 New rooms can be added directly from database by inserting a new room and its exits.

 ### Commands
 Commands are implemented in `src/server/commands` in an extensible way.
-These are the steps if you want to implement your own command:
+These are the steps if you want to implement your own command in your project:

 1. Make sure you have installed this app into your django apps.
 2. Create your own command, inheriting from `src.server.commands.base.CommandBase`.
 You will have to implement all the abstract methods like the constructor, `run()` and `is_available()`.
 The last one is relevant so that the `help` command can show info about it.